recombinant/petzold-pw5e/README.md

 The 5th edition Programming Windows was published in 1998 in the era of Windows 98, Windows NT and Internet Explorer 4.
 There is a 6th edition, but this deals with later Windows technologies - the 5th edition was the last to deal with purely C programming.
-Many programmers learnt (and are still learning) Windows Programming from this huge tome and its various editions.
+Many programmers learnt and many are learning Windows Programming from this huge tome and its various editions.
 An excellent work.

 Purpose of this repository
 --------------------------

 This repository was created to give the author working code to transliterate into the rust language - the rusty fruit of this exercise being placed in the petzold-pw5e-rs repository.

 Contents of this repository